singerla/pptx-automizer/README.md

 ### Slide Masters and -Layouts

 It is basically supported to import slide masters and related slide layouts into the root presentation, but you can only import a master together with its related layouts.
 Any appended slide can use any of the available layouts afterwards.
 It is currently not possible to add, modify or remove a single slideLayout, but you can modify the underlying slideMaster.

+It is also not possible to import slideLayouts that contain complex contents (charts and images).
+This means, e.g. if you have an icon on a slideLayout, but not on the slideMaster, the icon will be broken when the slideMaster is auto-imported to an output presentation.
+To avoid this, you need to assure that all images and charts are being placed *only* on a slideMaster, and not on a slideLayout.

 ## Install